zalo/zalo.github.io/_posts/2019-3-3-polar-decomposition.md

 See any issues?

-It converges almost instantly compared to the quaternion torque technique, and it matches up perfectly... except for when it doesn't.
+It converges almost instantly compared to the quaternion torque technique, and it matches up perfectly... except for when it does not.

-It's good enough that I think the concept is sound, but there's something off in the implementation.
-The common wisdom in vector math is that normalization is a sign of weak understanding; it's highly likely that if those `normalized`'s are replaced with dot products in the right way, it will evaluate more quickly _and_ converge on the correct answer.
+It is good enough that I think the concept is sound, but there is something off in the implementation.
+The common wisdom in vector math is that normalization is a sign of weak understanding; it is highly likely that if those `normalized`'s are replaced with dot products in the right way, it will evaluate more quickly _and_ converge on the correct answer.

 If you can figure out the mystery of the faster optimal orthonormal matrix, I would like to hear from you!